brimdata/super/book/src/command.md

 When pretty printing, colorization is enabled by default when writing to a terminal, and can be disabled with `-color false`.

-BOOKDO: MOVE THIS STUFF INTO TOP INTRO...
+TODO: MOVE THIS STUFF INTO TOP INTRO...
 SELF-DESCRIBING FORMATS

 #### Pipeline-friendly BSUP